In 2015 Ryan Deiss, CEO and Founder of DigitalMarketer, predicted that 2015 would be the year of the Great Pixel Land Rush.

 When setting up a Facebook advertising campaign Facebook asks what the objective of your campaign is:

 But how does Facebook know what to optimize for?
-You tell them—using conversion pixels!
+You tell them—using custom conversions!

 You can optimize for one of the custom conversions you already created for tracking (or a new one).

-In the case of our 5-step funnel, we will optimize for LEADS.
+In the case of a traditional 5-step sales funnel, we will optimize for the Lead Magnet.

-So, we would optimize for Pixel B – the pixel that’s on the page where visitors land DIRECTLY after they opt in for your lead magnet.
+So, we would use the custom conversion that’s on the page where visitors land DIRECTLY after they opt-in for your Lead Magnet.

-Not only are you telling Facebook EXACTLY what you want from the campaign, you’re also collecting data on the conversion pixel.
+Not only are you telling Facebook EXACTLY what you want from the campaign, you’re also collecting data.

 Meaning, Facebook is optimizing your campaign for people who are most like the people who have already opted in.
 This is powerful as you go to scale your advertising campaigns.